roniemartinez/dude/docs/advanced/11_lxml.md

     pip install pydude[lxml]
     ```

-## Required changes to your code in order to use lxml
+## Required changes to your script in order to use lxml

 Instead of ElementHandle objects when using Playwright as parser, [Element, "smart" strings, etc.](https://lxml.de/xpathxslt.html#xpath-return-values) objects are passed to the decorated functions.